JacobBumgarner/learning-repo/POST_GUIDELINES.md

 Tables should be converted to csv files and then converted into gists.
 The links should be inserted into the appropriate markdown location.

 ## 3 Publication Process
 At this stage, the topic exploration should be complete and ready to prepare for a publication.

-The first thing to do will be to create a `.md` file of the jupyter notebook via the following command.

->`jupyter nbconvert filename.ipynb --to markdown`

-The notebook will be frozen as a draft, and the remainder of the editing will be done on this newly created markdown file.
+The writing and editing for the article should all take place on Medium.

 First, all of the codeblocks should be converted into gists and the gist links should be pasted plainly into the file (see above).